 When Kolya’s parents were handed their 9-month-old son in Russia, they knew he had not had much holding and carrying.
 He could not even sit up, and the back of his head was quite flat from being in only one position.
 He surprised and delighted his parents by zooming forward with his motor development, crawling by 11 months and walking by 12 months.

 But then, he started running, climbing, jumping, bouncing, and practically ricocheting off of everything (and everyone) in sight.
 His behavior seemed out of control, and his parents were suddenly a lot less delighted, especially when other parents began hesitating to let him play with their children.
+He was “that kid with behavior problems.”
 It took them two years of exploring to find a specialist who explained to them that Kolya’s sensory system was out of whack.
 The lack of early movement had caused his proprioceptive and vestibular systems to develop incorrectly.
 Kolya needed the constant movement to help his body “feel” where he was.
 When he sat still, he lost this sense and felt very uncomfortable.
 They started sensory integration therapies right away and within a year, Kolya became a much calmer child.
 Relieved, his parents were able to relax and bring him to social functions again, where they watched him make friends and even take care of younger children in a most touching way. ~ R.S.

 Adoption has an air of mystery to it.
 When you are raising a biological child, you think you have a sense of what you might get.
 You know your own qualities, strengths and weaknesses and those of your spouse, so you have some expectations on everything from height to hair color to the happiness gene.
 Learning and behavior issues also run in families, so academic and emotional challenges often seem familiar and are not completely unexpected.
 Even when a child is the first in a family to be identified with a particular issue, it often turns out not to be such a surprise after all.
 When I explain assessment results to parents, they frequently see aspects of themselves or family members.